sandra-bee/human-value-detection/README.md

 Install the requirements in `requirements.txt`, then run `main.py <train|test>` to launch.
 The parameter `train` will launch either grid search (if `GRID_SEARCH=True` in main) or will perform training with a set of optimal hyperparameter values chosen.
 The parameter `test` will perform testing using the `best_model.pt` that is saved in folder `models\` after training.

+## Data Augmentation
+To run data augmentation on the files in `\data`, run the file `DataAugmentation.py`.
+This will generate the following augmented training data files:
+* augmented-arguments-training.tsv
+* augmented-labels-training.tsv

+You can then train the model using the augmented training data by setting the flag `USE_DATA_AUG` in main to true.

 # Directory Structure
 This project is structured as follows:
 ```bash